rocketbot-cl/webpro/docs/Manual_webpro.md

 ### Export page to PDF

 Export the page to a PDF file.
 If the page contains sticky elements, they can be removed with Javascript to get a proper export.
-Depending on the length of the page, the end of the image may be repeated.
 |Parameters|Description|example|
 | --- | --- | --- |
 |File path and name|Select the path and name of the file to save, without the extension .pdf|path/to/file.pdf|